lightly-ai/lightly/docs/source/getting_started/active_learning.rst

   objects in them like we usually want in computer vision tasks such as perception in autonomous driving.

-- **prediction-margin** uses the margin between 1.0 and the highest confidence prediction.
+- **prediction-margin** uses the margin between 1.0 and the mean of the highest confidence prediction.
 Use this scorer to select images where the model is insecure.

 Image Segmentation